1 - Tell us how your project(s) were started.

 reminds me of me.

-8 - Do you think there are
+8 - Do you think

-conspiracies against the "everyday person"?
+there are conspiracies against the "everyday person"?

 To an extent.
-I think the
+I

-done to ourselves.
+we've done to ourselves.
 Slaving away, trying to achieve that "freedom"

 we're supposed to be rewarded with for contributing to society, when most of